wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

     --enable-frozen-string-literal

 One way or another, it's quite probable that you will encounter some bugs.
-Mainly because you are relying in 3rd party gems that are not prepared for immutable strings.
+Mainly because you're relying in 3rd party gems that are not prepared for immutable strings.
 Ruby ecosystem will need some time to adapt to this new feature, once most popular gems start to adapt frozen string literals the transition will be smoother.